sjakthol/cfn-execute-change-set/README.md

 ## Usage

-To review and execute a changeset, just pipe the output of the awscli `create-change-set` command to the `cfn-execute-change-set` tool:
+To review and execute a changeset, just pipe the output of the AWS CLI `create-change-set` command to the `cfn-execute-change-set` tool:

 ```
 aws cloudformation create-change-set [...] | cfn-execute-change-set
 ```

+Piping the output of `aws cloudformation deploy --no-execute-change-set` is also supported.

 Alternatively, you can provide a CloudFormation change set ARNs as command line
 argument: